maryAnnab/Search-Langgraph-Agent/README.md

 > ⚠️ **Early Stage Project** - This project is in active early development.
 Features and APIs may change significantly.

 An advanced web search agent built with LangGraph and LangChain, designed to perform intelligent web searches and process information using AI-powered agents.
-This project explores the capabilities of LangGraph for building stateful, multi-agent workflows with web search integration[web:22][web:26].
+This project explores the capabilities of LangGraph for building stateful, multi-agent workflows with web search integration.

 ## ✨ Features